ajalt/clikt/docs/options.md

 get this behavior with Clikt, you can use [`multiple`][multiple].
 This will cause the property delegate value to be a list, where each item in the list is the value of from one occurrence of the option.
-If the option is never given, the list will be empty (or you can specify a list to use).
+If the option is never given, the list will be empty (or you can specify a default to use).

 ```kotlin tab="Example"
 class Commit : CliktCommand() {